mbrubeck/agate/CONTRIBUTING.md

 1. Make a fork of the [Agate repository][agate-repo].
 1. Within your fork, create a branch for your contribution.
 Use a meaningful name.
 1. Create your contribution, meeting all [contribution quality standards](#quality-standards).
+1. Update the changelog with any added, removed, changed, or fixed functionality.
+Adhere to the changelog format.
 1. [Create a pull request][create-a-pr] against the `master` branch of the repository.
 1. Once the pull request is reviewed and CI passes, it will be merged.